 How Can Blackouts Be Avoided?

-To avoid blackouts, it’s necessary to practice moderation and pace yourself in addition to abstaining from alcohol.
+To avoid blackouts, practicing moderation and pacing yourself, in addition to abstaining from alcohol is necessary.
 To prevent blackouts, take the following precautions:

 - Before and during alcohol intake, eat a meal or hefty appetizers.